00-Evan/00-Evan.github.io/_posts/2022/2022-02-02-shatteredpd-will-be-at-steam-next-fest.md

 The demo will be available a bit before Next Fest on **February 9th at noon EST**, and will stay up until the game fully releases on Steam.
 It's worth noting that I would have preferred to make the game free for everyone on Steam for a limited time (like with the iOS release), but having a demo is required for participation in Next Fest.

-In addition to the existing game content, the demo will also provide a first look at several of the Desktop enchantments I have planned!
+In addition to the existing game content, the demo will also provide a first look at several of the Desktop enhancements I have planned!

 ## Desktop Enhancement Progress